ML-Memory-Profiling-Group/blog/src/content/posts/intro-to-llm-profiling.md

 | feed_forward   | 90.354                         | 9.172                          |
 | residual2      | 15.064                         | 13.840                         |

 We can see that the avg gap mostly lies between 3~15µs, which matches(really?) the maginitude we got from helloworld.
 This indicates that the extra wall clock time compared to GPU execution time is mostly launch overheads.
-Other than this, there are other possibilities of the time spent:
+Other than this, there are other possibilities that contributes to the time spent:
 * Allocation and release of resources, e.g. registers and shared memory, especially for the attention of eigen.
-* Synchronized H2D or D2H transfer.
+* Synchronized Host-to-Device or Device-to-Host memory transfer, copy or memset.
-*
+* Execution time of CPU instructions.
+* Overheads for library to choose appropriate kernels.

 ## SASS Instructions